TechnoLibre/odoo-code-generator/code_generator_db_servers/README.rst

 Features
 ========
-* Data Bases registration from PostgreSQL, MySQL and SQL Server
+* Databases registration from PostgreSQL, MySQL and SQL Server
 * Importation into Odoo of the tables and its content from the registered databases

 Contacts